MatthewChow03/memory-chat/README.md

 # Memory Chat Chrome Extension

-A Chrome extension that allows you to selectively log and manage ChatGPT conversations with **AI-powered semantic search** using transformer models, folder organization, and message reuse.
+A Chrome extension that allows you to selectively log and manage ChatGPT conversations with **AI-powered insight extraction** and **semantic search** using OpenAI's 4o-mini model and transformer models.

 ## 🚀 Features

+- **AI-Powered Insight Extraction**: Extract 3 or fewer key insights from messages using OpenAI's 4o-mini model
 - **Selective Logging**: Add individual messages to your log with one click
 - **AI-Powered Semantic Search**: Advanced transformer-based search using @xenova/transformers
-- **Smart Organization**: Create folders to organize related messages
+- **Smart Organization**: Create folders to organize related insights
-- **Message Reuse**: Add logged messages back to your prompt with formatting
+- **Message Reuse**: Add logged insights back to your prompt with formatting
 - **Bulk Operations**: Add entire conversations or folder contents to your prompt
 - **Modern UI**: Clean, responsive interface with tabs and search functionality
-- **Import Support**: Import ChatGPT conversations.json files with automatic embedding generation
+- **Import Support**: Import ChatGPT conversations.json files with automatic insight extraction
 - **High-Quality Results**: 85%+ similarity threshold ensures only highly relevant results
+- **Persistent API Key**: Save your OpenAI API key for seamless insight extraction

 ## 📋 Table of Contents